Dangerous Household Chemicals

 The California Department of Public Health warns against eating wild mushrooms that often appear after a flood and may pose a serious health risk if ingested by people or pets.

-This tip sheet from the Be Prepared California website offers information on food, water, and heat/cold safety tips during a power outage.
+This information from the Ready.gov website offers information on food, water, and heat/cold safety tips during a power outage.

 The National Weather Service campaign called Turn Around Don’t Drown helps to warn people of the hazards of walking or driving a vehicle through flood waters.
-Read or listen to a short podcast describing Flash Flood Safety in a Car.
+Watch their informative video about car safety in a flood area.

-A booklet on Asbestos provided by the Contractors State License Board at www.cslb.ca.gov.
+An information 32-page booklet on asbestos provided by the Contractors State License Board at www.cslb.ca.gov.

 A Brief Guide to Mold, Moisture, and Your Home